Triathlon is a multisport event that consists of swimming, cycling, and running.

 1) Improved performance

-A well-designed training plan will help you to improve your performance in all three disciplines of triathlon.
+A well-designed plan will help you improve your performance in all three triathlon disciplines.

 2) Reduced risk of injury

-A structured training plan will help you to gradually increase your training volume and intensity, which can reduce your risk of injury.
+A structured routine will help you gradually increase your training volume and intensity, reducing your risk of injury.

 3) Increased motivation and accountability